SUPERetnad01/Project-Hollow/README.md

 # Project-Hollow
 A slice of life RPG.
-with cel shaded graphics
+with cell shaded graphics

 Welcome to the Island of Islandname(subject to change).
 The story it self won't be releaved here.